-NDB has been rated AA+ with a stable outlook by Standard and Poor's Global Ratings, AA with a negative outlook by Fitch Ratings Inc., AAA with a stable outlook by Japan Credit Rating Agency, Ltd. and AAA with a stable outlook by Analytical Credit Rating Agency.
+NDB has been rated AA+ with a stable outlook by Standard and Poor's Global Ratings, AA with a stable outlook by Fitch Ratings Inc. and AAA with a stable outlook by Japan Credit Rating Agency, Ltd..
 These ratings are recognitions of the well-struck balance between growth and prudence in NDB's future plans and enable NDB to mobilise financing from global and domestic capital markets at competitive rates and pass on the benefits to the clients.